 - 1. Single-use residential and single-use nonresidential projects are allowed in areas with mixed-use designations; however, policies elsewhere in this General Plan may encourage or require mixed-use projects at specific locations. - 2.
 The densities stated in each mixed-use designation apply only when a project includes a residential component; they do not compel residential development in otherwise nonresidential projects. - 3.
-Mixed-use projects may be horizontal, meaning residential and non-residential uses exist on the same site, or vertical, meaning residential and non-residential uses exist in the same building.
+The FAR for each mixed-use designation is inclusive of residential and nonresidential development; density and FAR are not additive. - 4.
+Mixed-use projects may be horizontal, meaning residential and non-residential uses exist in the same building.